jsx-eslint/eslint-plugin-react/docs/rules/jsx-sort-props.md

 ### `callbacksLast`

-When `true`, callbacks must be listed after all other props:
+When `true`, callbacks must be listed after all other props, even if `shorthandLast` is set :

 ```js
 <Hello tel={5555555} onClick={this._handleClick} />